Inshadowin/use-create-signal/README.md

 - consecutive `useEffect` have updated values
 - parallel `useEffect` have actual updated values
 - multiple child components will have actual updated values

+## Downsides

+- memo-components: getter is always the same function. so if you pass getter-function directly - also pass it's result

 ```jsx
 const Component = () => {